 Childs Hill School works closely with many other organisations.
 It is a member of the Restorative Justice Council.
 It also has a close relationship with the company Transforming Conflict.

-A further insight to our work can be viewed by clicking here on this film that we have produced.
+A further insight to our work can be viewed by watching this film that we have produced.

 ‘It feels safe here.’

 ‘Restorative approaches has built a trust and understanding in the leadership team which allows open discussion without fear of recrimination.’

 ‘The use of RA has created a harmonious and fun, environment.
 This has allowed us to feel safe and to take risks with our teaching and create fun and exciting activities, before the introduction of RA this would have been challenging to manage.’

 ‘There is a sense of calm and an understanding that everybody is valued.
 The atmosphere is positive and everyone is listened to.’

 ‘Teachers listen to us.’

 ‘When a teacher says they will sort something out, they mean it.’

 ‘I have learnt a lot about how to help my child.’